Welcome to the SOAR database

 Woodrow Wilson STEM Teaching Fellowships

-State-based programs in Georgia and New Jersey that seek to attract talented individuals with backgrounds in science, technology, engineering, and mathematics into teaching in high-need high schools.
+State-based programs (currently in Georgia) that seek to attract talented individuals with backgrounds in science, technology, engineering, and mathematics into teaching in high-need high schools.

 The Teaching Fellowship includes: